Chiral differential operators via Batalin-Vilkovisky quantization: The formal system

 \subsection{Holomorphic vector fields on the source}

-We digress momentarily to describe another important symmetry present in the $\beta\gamma$ system.
-The two-dimensional $\sigma$-model of all maps from a Riemann surface $S$ to a complex manifold is classically conformal.
-Analogously, the holomorphic $\sigma$-model possesses a natural symmetry of the Lie algebra of holomorphic vector fields $T_S := T^{1,0}_S$.
+We digress momentarily to describe another important symmetry present in the $\beta\gamma$ system: the holomorphic $\sigma$-model possesses a natural symmetry of the Lie algebra of holomorphic vector fields $T_S = T^{1,0}_S$, much as the usual $\sigma$-model is conformal as a classical field theory.
 We will formulate this symmetry on the formal $\beta\gamma$ system.

 It is convenient for us to work with the Dolbeault resolution of holomorphic vector fields: define the dg Lie algebra \ben \cT_S = \Omega^{0,*}(S ; T_S) \een with differential given by $\dbar$ and Lie bracket given by the extension of the Lie bracket of vector fields to $(0,*)$-forms.
 There is an action of $\cT_S$ on the Dolbeault complex $\Omega^{0,*}(S; \CC)^{\oplus n}$ given by Lie derivative of $(0,*)$-forms: